 You should find the Color Palettes panel on top, perhaps empty if you have not created any.

-To get started quickly, you can import from our sample collection by clicking the Import Palette button.
-This should launch the sample collection as shown below:
+To get started quickly, you can import from our sample collection by clicking the Add New Palette button.
+This should add a new Palette you can then edit the name of the palette as well as edit the 5 default colors.

 How to apply a palette to design elements